0 Items in Your Cart

 More often than not, photojournalists use digital cameras to eliminate the need for developing and scanning film.
 Since the debut of the first digital camera designed for newspapers in the early 1990s, digital photography has revolutionized photojournalism.
 Unlike traditional film cameras, digital cameras use electronic memory rather than a negative to record an image.
 The image can then be downloaded instantly into a computer and sent worldwide via e-mail or by posting it on the Internet.
-Although there are still some quality and cost concerns with current digital technology, digital cameras are touted as the wave of the future.
 By eliminating developing and transportation time, digital cameras allow a sports photographer to shoot a picture of the game-winning basket and immediately transmit it to a newspaper hundreds of miles away before a late-night deadline.

 Some photojournalists work on the staffs of weekly or daily newspapers, while others take photographs for magazines or specialty journals.
 Most magazines employ only a few or no photographic staff, but depend on freelance photojournalists to provide their pictures.
 Magazine photojournalists sometimes specialize in a specific field, such as sports or food photography.